MingdaWan/MingdaWan/README.md

 # Hi there! 👋 I’m **Mingda Wan** *(万明达)*

-🎓 Fourth-year undergrad at Anhui University, passionate about machine learning and probabilistic methods.
+🎓 Fourth-year undergrad at Anhui University, passionate about machine learning theory and its applications.
-🔭 Recently exploring diffusion-based architectures & their advanced optimization.
+🔭 Recently exploring the theoretical analysis of generative modeling & LLMs methodology optimization.

 ---